Metz-Numeric-School/prise-de-notes-To-Rpsm/Cours/Anglais/Anglais.md

 -you didnt write the good SIRET number of my company and moreover you also made a mistake with the TVA.
 -can you please fix that fast? i will send you my SIRET by email right now.

+MODAUX

+can / could
+must / mustnt
+have to had to
+might
+shall
+should
+will
+may

+**Preposition of time**
+1) at : specific time
+2) on : days
+3) int : during a time

+**Preposition of place**
+1) at : specific location
+2) on : surface or media
+3) in : inside

+**Present Perfect**
+1) Unfinished action
+2) Life experience
+3) Recent actions

+**Future**
+1) will + verb
+2) Be + going to + verb

+==Did you know ?
+Mcdonald's==

+-Mcdonald is a company with lot a franchise
+-Mcdonald make profit thanks to rent and royalties -Mcdonald brother sell their company for 2.7 Millions dollars with a 1% of royalty that never been respected by Ray Croc -the first mcdonald in france was opened in strasbourg -